 This made us cautious, but, once we slowly cooked the sausage at 190°F for about 40 minutes, we were rewarded with the juiciest, most flavorful sausage of our lives.
 This beat eating in any restaurant.
 We cooked other things in France – duck breast for a fraction of the cost of the same item in the U.S. and intensely flavored white asparagus to name a couple.

 We’ve learned a lot during our travels this year, and there are a few things that we will take home with us.
 One of those things is Pan Con Tomate in Costa Brava.
 The other is Fika in Sweden.

 We mentioned that we’re coffee connoisseurs, and it’s surely no surprise that we like pastries too.
 In Sweden, people take daily breaks where they enjoy coffee and desserts like cardamom bulles (similar to Danishes in the U.S. but better.)
 The Swedes take these breaks at home and at work, giving themselves a chance to relax and re-energize with a tasty treat.
 Fika is a concept that we love.

-Honorable Mention: We also loved our fika break in Kaka på Kapa in Malmö.
+We also loved taking a fika break in Malmö.